ATB-UQ/atb_docs/docs/source/OFraMP/OFraMP_information_page.rst

 OFraMP stands for Online Fragment-based Molecule Parametrisation.
 This online tool uses fragments of parametrised molecules from the ATB as fragments for a larger target molecule.
 It identifies potential fragments matches for the target molecule and compares these fragments using a novel hierarchical matching procedure.

-An atoms within a pre-parameterised model that are selected as part of a fragment for a target molecule based on whether it and its surrounding atoms match a target molecule.
+An atom within a pre-parameterised model that are selected as part of a fragment for a target molecule is based on whether it and its surrounding atoms match the target molecule.
 The size of this buffer region is referred to as the shell size.
+The user can select the shell size.

 The user selects matching fragments until the the target molecule is fully parametrised.